bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-05-31-free-floating-station-based-best-sharing-model.md

 ### **Free-floating vs. station-based: Which one is better?**

+The winner is clear: Free-floating is by far the superior model for vehicle sharing businesses.
+The pros heavily outweigh the cons: Free-floating is more flexible, making it more appealing to end users, which in the end is better for your business.

-If you’re married to the idea of station-based vehicle-sharing but can’t find the necessary hardware to realize your dream, Wunder Mobility can support you with a geo-fencing solution.
-We’re also the market leader in mobility software for free-floating vehicle sharing, so get in touch to receive a tailored demo!
+If you’re still married to the idea of station-based vehicle-sharing but can’t find the necessary hardware to realize your dream, Wunder Mobility can support you with a custom geo-fencing solution.
+We’re also the market leader in mobility software for free-floating vehicle sharing, so get in touch below to receive a tailored demo.